-Self-harm is when a child intentionally damages or hurts their body.
+Self-harm is when a child or young person intentionally damages or hurts their body.
 It can become addictive because of the natural pain-relieving endorphins that are released when people hurt themselves, which can give a temporary sense of relief.

-Each child’s relationship with self-harm is complex and different.
+Each child and young person’s relationship with self-harm is complex and different.
 It often happens during times of anger, distress, fear, anxiety, loss or depression.